-- Clinical crown lengthening is appropriate where the margin of a proposed restoration would violate the periodontal attachment apparatus.
-A diagnostic radiograph must be submitted which documents less than three millimeters of sound natural tooth structure between the restorative margin and the alveolar crest. - 2.
-When indications are not evident by radiographic examination, additional patient records may
+Clinical crown lengthening is appropriate where the margin of a proposed restoration would violate the periodontal attachment apparatus.
+A current (within 12 months), dated, diagnostic, pretreatment radiograph must be submitted which documents less than three millimeters of sound natural tooth structure between the restorative margin and the alveolar crest.

-- be requested documenting the need for treatment. - 3.
+- 2. When indications are not evident by radiographic examination, additional patient records may be requested documenting the need for treatment. - 3.
 Clinical crown lengthening may only be performed in a periodontally healthy environment. - 4.
-Clinical crown lengthening will not be considered when performed in conjunction with any procedure that addresses a periodontal treatment for unhealthy periodontal tissues within the same quadrant on the same date of service.
+Clinical crown lengthening will not be considered when performed in conjunction with any periodontal procedure that addresses a treatment for unhealthy periodontal tissues within the same quadrant on the same date of service.
 This includes any periodontal procedure, but not limited to, gingivectomy, frenectomy, distal wedge reduction, grafting, and scaling and root planing, which will be considered as an integral component of a clinical crown lengthening procedure. - 5.
 Prior to final restoration of a tooth, a minimum of 6 weeks must be allowed for healing of bone and soft tissue following clinical crown lengthening. - 6.
-This procedure requires removal of hard (osseous tissue as well as soft (gingival) tissue and requires an alteration of crown-root ratio of the tooth.
-If the resulting bone removal results in an inadequate crown to tooth ration, there will be no benefit as the long-term progress of the remaining tooth will be compromised. - 7.
+Clinical crown lengthening requires reflection of a full thickness flap and removal of hard (osseous) tissue as well as soft (gingival) tissue and requires an alteration of crown-root ratio of the tooth.
+If the resulting bone removal results in an inadequate crown to root ratio, there will be no benefit as the long-term progress of the remaining tooth will be compromised. - 7.
 When performed to correct congenital or developmental defects, this procedure is considered elective treatment. - 8.
 Clinical crown lengthening will not be considered for treatment of teeth with structural loss due to wear, erosion, attrition, abrasion and abfraction. - 9.
 Clinical crown lengthening will be considered for treatment of natural teeth only. - 10.
 Clinical crown lengthening will be considered only when subgingival caries or fracture requires removal of soft and hard tissue to enable restoration of a tooth. - 11.
 When performed in conjunction with osseous surgery for periodontal disease, the crown lengthening procedure is inclusive with osseous surgery. - 12.
-If distal or proximal wedge procedure (D4274) performed in conjunction with D4249 on same date of service, then D4274 is considered inclusive. - 13.
+Mesial/distal wedge procedure (D4274) performed in conjunction with D4249 on same date of service, then D4274 is considered inclusive. - 13.
 When performed for cosmetic reasons crown lengthening will not be allowed. - 14.
 'Troughing' of the soft tissue as part of the crown preparation, or to visualize the margins for impressions, does not meet the CDT descriptor for D4249. - 15.
-If crown lengthening is performed on the same date of service as the crown, D4249 is considered inclusive with the crown. - 16.
-Periodontal pocket charting may be required.
+If clinical crown lengthening is performed on the same date of service as the crown, D4249 is considered inclusive with the crown. - 16.
+Periodontal charting may be required.